 As the authors point out, it is impossible to eliminate human error, but they say it is possible to better measure the issue in order to identify ways to reduce medical errors.
 As well as recording medical errors on death certificates to achieve this, they suggest death certificates could incorporate an additional field that asks whether a complication leading to a patient’s death could have been prevented.
 Furthermore, they suggest hospitals could conduct fast and efficient independent investigations upon patient death, in order to determine whether error played a role.
 The authors conclude: “Sound scientific methods, beginning with an assessment of the problem, are critical to approaching any health threat to patients.
 The problem of medical error should not be exempt from this scientific approach.
 More appropriate recognition of the role of medical error in patient death could heighten awareness and guide both collaborations and capital investments in research and prevention.”

 Pam Rochlin and David Rochlin are personal injury lawyers with more than 25 years’ experience representing people injured in accidents throughout Minnesota.
 Our attorneys represent people injured by medical malpractice where the doctor operated on the wrong body part, administered the wrong medication, and other similar situations at a hospital or clinic.
-If a loved one was injured or died because of an accident or mistake at a hospital or clinic, call us for a free consultation with a lawyer.
+If a loved one was injured or died because of an accident or mistake at a hospital or clinic, call us for a free consultation with an attorney.